Mauricio Dubon Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.77).
+- The Guardians' 3.77 team ERA ranks seventh across all MLB pitching staffs.

-- The Guardians allow the third-fewest home runs in baseball (60 total, one per game).
+- Guardians pitchers combine to surrender 61 home runs (one per game), the third-fewest in baseball.

-- Allen gets the start for the Guardians, his ninth of the season.
-He is 3-2 with a 2.76 ERA and 47 strikeouts through 45 2/3 innings pitched.
+- The Guardians will look to McKenzie (0-0) in his second start this season.

-- The lefty last appeared on Saturday against the Minnesota Twins, when he tossed six innings, allowing two earned runs while giving up seven hits.
+- The right-hander last pitched on Sunday against the Minnesota Twins, when he threw five scoreless innings while giving up one hit.

-- The 24-year-old has a 2.76 ERA and 9.3 strikeouts per nine innings across eight games this season, while giving up a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.